 Tip: look up local sites for faster response.
 You can also avoid shipping most of the time.
 Selling online is much easier than organizing a garage sale.

 Many of us have grown up in a consumer society.
 When something breaks, chuck it – easy peasy lemon squeezy!
 But this was not acceptable for my grandma, who never wasted things.

 After skipping a generation (my mother), I inherited the same sensibilities!
 So I try to fix things or ask someone else to fix them.
 I certainly have huge respect for handy people!

 For example, sewing can be a quick fix.
-As a mother of two boys, my sewing machine really comes in handy.
+As a mother of two boys, my sewing machine comes in handy.
 (See the examples in the picture.)
-In fact, it saves money, too!
+It saves money, too!

 Option 7: Repurpose unwanted items

-This is obviously my passion & area of expertise!!
-In fact, this gives me so much joy and satisfaction!
-Believe it or not, this is the last resource before I actually let it go into the garbage.
+This is my passion & area of expertise!!
+This gives me so much joy and satisfaction!
+Believe it or not, this is the last resource before I let it go into the garbage.
 While others may see something as unsalvageable, my imagination lets me see the potential.

 See the picture above as an example of repurposing.
 Ten+years later, a pallet became a vertical planter!
 As a result, my family has been receiving the sweet rewards (strawberries)!